ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 For more details about the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).

-## Deploying Exported YOLOv8 TensorRT Models

-Having successfully exported your Ultralytics YOLOv8 models to TensorRT format, you're now ready to deploy them.
-For in-depth instructions on deploying your TensorRT models in various settings, take a look at the following resources:

-- **[Deploy Ultralytics with a Triton Server](../guides/triton-inference-server.md)**: Our guide on how to use NVIDIA's Triton Inference (formerly TensorRT Inference) Server specifically for use with Ultralytics YOLO models.

-- **[Deploying Deep Neural Networks with NVIDIA TensorRT](https://developer.nvidia.com/blog/deploying-deep-learning-nvidia-tensorrt/)**: This article explains how to use NVIDIA TensorRT to deploy deep neural networks on GPU-based deployment platforms efficiently.

-- **[End-to-End AI for NVIDIA-Based PCs: NVIDIA TensorRT Deployment](https://developer.nvidia.com/blog/end-to-end-ai-for-nvidia-based-pcs-nvidia-tensorrt-deployment/)**: This blog post explains the use of NVIDIA TensorRT for optimizing and deploying AI models on NVIDIA-based PCs.

-- **[GitHub Repository for NVIDIA TensorRT:](https://github.com/NVIDIA/TensorRT)**: This is the official GitHub repository that contains the source code and documentation for NVIDIA TensorRT.

 ### Exporting TensorRT with INT8 Quantization

 Exporting Ultralytics YOLO models using TensorRT with INT8 precision executes post-training quantization (PTQ).
 TensorRT uses calibration for PTQ, which measures the distribution of activations within each activation tensor as the YOLO model processes inference on representative input data, and then uses that distribution to estimate scale values for each tensor.
 Each activation tensor that is a candidate for quantization has an associated scale that is deduced by a calibration process.